baobabsoluciones/mango/docs/source/genetic/introduction.rst

 - **Stopping criteria**: In this step we check if the algorithm has reached a stopping criteria.
 This can be a maximum number of iterations, a maximum number of generations without improvement, a maximum number of generations, etc. This is done to avoid the algorithm to run forever and to stop it when it has reached a good enough solution.
 - **Replacement**: In this step we replace the individuals of the current generation with the individuals of the next generation.
 This is done to simulate the death of the individuals that are not fit enough to survive and reproduce.

 Some of these steps have different versions that can be used in different situations, impacting how the population evolves and thus, how the population converges to a solution.
-The different versions of this operators that are implemented on mango will be explained on their given sections in order to enter into much detail as possible and explain the origin of each one of these operators.
+The different versions of this operators that are implemented on mango will be explained on their given sections in order to enter into as much detail as possible and explain the origin of each one of these operators.

 Glossary
 =========